 If you have suffered a burn injury due to the negligence, or recklessness, of another party or an on-the-job accident, the Augusta GA-based burn injury attorneys at Nicholson Revell LLP are here to help.
 Our lawyers have years of experience dealing with burn injury cases and will work diligently to ensure you receive the full compensation you are due under the law.
 Our burn injury lawyers have handled lawsuits involving:

 Although it is possible to handle a burn injury and scarring claim without help from an attorney, this might not be in your best interest.
 Handling your claim on your own can expose you to bad faith insurance dealings.
 Bad faith insurance refers to an insurance company handling your claims unfairly or dishonestly, such as devaluing your losses or denying your claim without a valid reason.
 A lawyer can help you combat insurance company tactics for a fair settlement.

 A burn injury attorney in Augusta can protect you from settling for less money than your life-changing or permanently scarring injury is worth.
 A lawyer can handle the entire legal process on your behalf, including investigating your case, gathering evidence, and giving your case the attention it needs.
 This way, you can focus on healing from your serious injuries without the stress of conducting negotiations.
-With a lawyer by your side, negotiating or litigating a case can become much easier.
+With an accident lawyer in Augusta by your side, negotiating or litigating a case can become much easier.